Wall Tiling Cost

 £585

 The materials needed can also vary in price depending on what style or type of tile you are looking for.
-For example, grey gloss ceramic wall tiles (£20 per square meter) are more expensive than stone effect ceramic tiles (£13 per square meter).
+For example, grey gloss ceramic wall tiles (£20 per square metre) are more expensive than stone effect ceramic tiles (£13 per square metre).

 White wall tiles